Team Germany

 Research Associate

-Zoltan Háberman is an associate professor and head of the Department of Social Sciences and Social Work at the Jewish Theological Seminary - University of Jewish Studies, Budapest
+Zoltán Háberman is an associate professor and head of the Department of Social Sciences and Social Work at the Jewish Theological Seminary, University of Jewish Studies, Budapest.

 M.Sc.
 Viktória Borda